cdebom/AstroStatistic2021class/Project_01-Strong_Lensing_Simulations_with_Lenstronomy/README.md

 ## The Deeplentronomy

 The deeplenstronomy is a module created in python for the simulation of strong lens datasets.
-One can find more informations [here](https://pypi.org/project/deeplenstronomy/) and [here](https://github.com/deepskies/deeplenstronomy). @deeplenstronomy, @lenstronomy
+One can find more informations [here](https://pypi.org/project/deeplenstronomy/) and [here](https://github.com/deepskies/deeplenstronomy).

 In addition to that this project was based in the Deeplentronomy full example that can be found [here](https://deepskies.github.io/deeplenstronomy/Notebooks/FullExample.html)